FollettSchoolSolutions/perfmon4j/readme.txt

 ** Next Version will be 1.5.2 - TBD

+- Added option to "transform" the WebRequest category used to monitor inbound http(s) requests.
+   As an example, suppose your application receives dynamic GET request with
+   a pattern of :"/title/{titleID}/copy/{copyID}/status".
+If you wanted to monitor the metrics associated with all calls to this "status" endpoint regardless of the specific titleID or copyID you could configure a transformation.
+The transformation pattern would be "/title/*/copy/*/status => /title/copy/status".
+With this pattern applied (at the servlet filter or valve level) a call to "/title/213/copy/133/status" would be associated with the monitor "WebRequest.title.copy.status"

 - Fixed defect (https://github.com/FollettSchoolSolutions/perfmon4j/issues/25):  Under
   newer versions of Wildfly perfmon4j log output would be limited to STDOUT.
   Now log output correctly switches to log4j when the jboss logging class is available